kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 The solar eclipse prediction algorithm used by Trail Sense is composed of two parts:

-1. Find a time where an eclipse is happening
+1. Find the next time an eclipse is happening
 2. Find the start, peak, and end of the eclipse

-This article only discusses the algorithm used to search for the next solar eclipse.
+This article only covers the algorithm used to search for the next solar eclipse.
 Details on how to determine the following are omitted, but can be found in astronomical algorithms books.
 You will need to ensure the algorithm chosen can accurately calculate the position of the sun and moon from a given location.
 See the references section for sources:

 - Positions of the sun and moon [1]
 - Rise and set times of the sun and moon [1]